Soirée’s Guide to: Hotel Room Blocks

 The sales manager at the hotel will present a proposal indicating how many rooms they can allocate for your group and at what rate.
 At this point, they should share the policies required for the block so you can make a final decision.

-Can I add on more rooms if we need more?
+Can I add more rooms if we need more?

-That depends on the hotel and their availability at the time you need those additional rooms.
+That depends on the hotel’s availability when you need those additional rooms.
 Many times, the answer is yes!
 The sales manager can go into the block and add more.
-On occasion, the hotel can add rooms to the block, but it would be at a higher rate.
-Other times, the hotel is close to being sold out, so they are not able to add any more rooms to your block.
+The hotel can occasionally add rooms to the block, but it would be at a higher rate.
+Other times, the hotel is close to being sold out, so they cannot add more rooms to your block.

 Do I need more than one hotel?

-Typically, no. One hotel, most of the time, is sufficient for the average wedding block.
-Plus this makes it more fun for your guests if everyone is staying at the same location for casual events such as breakfast or even after your reception is over.
+Typically, no. Most of the time, one hotel is sufficient for the average wedding block.
+Plus, this makes it more fun for your guests if everyone stays at the same location for casual events such as breakfast or even after your reception.
 This also makes transportation a lot easier if everyone is in one place.

-If the hotel sells out though or you cannot get as many rooms as you need, then add a second hotel block when it makes sense.
+If the hotel sells out, though, or you cannot get as many rooms as you need, add a second hotel block when it makes sense.

 Good news!

-Many times hotels are able to do what we call a “no cancellation/no attrition” wedding block which basically means they’re holding rooms for a wedding, but there is no penalty if your guests reserve them or not!
-Many times these bookings are limited to 10-15 rooms on a peak night.
-This is ideal for weddings that aren’t sure how many rooms they’ll need if they’ll need any at all.
-Perhaps the majority of your guests live in town, but you have a handful from out of town.
-By getting a room block with no requirements for the number of rooms to reserve, this makes your worries go away!
+Hotels can often do what we call a “no cancellation/no attrition” wedding block, which means they’re holding rooms for a wedding, but there is no penalty if your guests do not reserve any!
+These bookings are often limited to 10-15 rooms on a peak night.
+This is ideal for weddings where they aren’t sure how many rooms they’ll need or if they’ll need any.
+Perhaps most of your guests live in town, but you have a handful from out of town.
+Getting a room block with no requirements for the number of rooms to reserve makes your worries go away!

 Other tips: